 Biltmore Industries Homespun Museum is located in Asheville North Carolina at 111 Grovewood Rd.
 Admission to the museum is free, as is admission to the Antique Car Museum next door.

 April – November visitors can learn more about Biltmore Industries on a guided history tour offered at 1 pm Wednesday – Saturday.
 Tours are free and open to 25 people, on a first-come, first-served basis.
 The tour also includes a visit to the historic Dye House.

 Sunday: 11am – 5pm

-The museum is also closed on Thanksgiving, Christmas, and New Year’s Day.
+*January – March the Homespun Museum is closed as well as Thanksgiving, Christmas, and New Year’s Day.